qadenz/qadenz.github.io/_docs/faq/licensing.md

 ### Can I build applications or libraries on top of Qadenz?

 Qadenz may not be included as a component, dependency, or library of any software application intended for sale or any other distribution, as this is not an internal business use.
-The only exception to this is if the application is only to be used for internal business within the originating organization.
+The only exception to this is if the application or library is only to be used for internal business within the originating organization.